We have big news… Pura is now carbon neutral!Published on

 What about Pura?

-Then we worked with a carbon offsetting company to financially contribute to UN certified projects around the world, that remove carbon from the environment.
+To help us become Carbon Neutral we worked with Sphere, a carbon offsetting company.
+They helped us arrange to financially contribute to UN certified projects around the world, that remove carbon from the environment.

 We’ve also developed a carbon reduction plan which includes things like motion sensors on lights and team training on energy efficiency.